Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

-This is not a technical hike, it’s more about endurance than it is about physically strenuous demands.
-The trail is pretty unobstructed and you are never really scrambling up or down hiking trails.
+This is not a technical hike; it’s more about endurance than physically strenuous demands.
+The trail is pretty unobstructed, and you never really scramble up or down hiking trails.
 It’s more of a well-worn path that you walk on.
-However, endurance is not easy and to get up and walk (no matter how flat the trail is) every day – day after day for 5 weeks does take its toll on your feet and back.
-Most days I woke up very sore.
+However, endurance is not easy, and getting up and walking (no matter how flat the trail is) every day – day after day for 5 weeks- does take its toll on your feet and back.
+Most days, I woke up very sore.

 Lodging

-Albergues are the cheapest option ranging from 4 to 10 Euro a night for a dorm bed.
+Albergues are the cheapest option, ranging from 4 to 10 Euros a night for a dorm bed.
 There are municipal ones and private ones where the private albergues normally have a bit nicer conditions.
 You can be in a room of 10 people or 60 – you never know what to expect.
-Everyone shares a bathroom/shower and there is normally a kitchen for you to use.
-Once you get used to sleeping with a crowd, they aren’t bad and you can’t beat the price.
+Everyone shares a bathroom/shower, and there is normally a kitchen for you to use.
+Once you get used to sleeping with a crowd, they aren’t bad, and you can’t beat the price.

-In most villages, there are also options to stay in more traditional ‘hotel’ rooms with private baths such as a pension, a hostel, a casa rural, or a high-end hotel or historical building.
-Basically, a hostel and pension is the same – a budget hotel room (some have shared bathrooms) which is normally privately owned and small.
-A hotel is owned by a larger business and operates on the 5-star system which also means they are a bit more expensive.
-A posada is normally a historical building that has been refurbished
+In most villages, there are also options to stay in more traditional ‘hotel’ rooms with private baths, such as a pension, a hostel, a casa rural, or a high-end hotel or historical building.
+Basically, a hostel and pension are the same – a budget hotel room (some have shared bathrooms), which is normally privately owned and small.
+A hotel is owned by a larger business and operates on a 5-star system, which also means it is a bit more expensive.
+A posada is normally a historical building that has been refurbished.

-Best time of year to hike Camino de Santiago
+Best Time of Year to Hike the Camino de Santiago

-I of course think when walking it in Spring (April/May) was the best possible time to do it!
-Yes, I did get rained on a bit and it was muddy, but I will take those conditions any day over heat and people!
+I, of course, think that walking it in Spring (April/May) was the best possible time to do it!
+Yes, it did get rained on a bit, and it was muddy, but I will take those conditions any day over the heat and people!

 Luggage Transfer